Knowledge hub

 What happens after I submit a request?

-Within one business day you get a short reply that confirms what we heard and names the next concrete step: a time to talk, a shorter intake, or a redirect to a diagnostic tool if that answers your question faster.
+Within one business day you get a short reply that confirms what we heard and names the next step: a time to talk, a shorter intake, or a tool that answers your question faster.
 No long nurture sequences, no auto-booked calls.
-You get a direct answer — including "not a fit, here is who to try instead" when that is the honest answer.
+If we are not a fit, we say so and point you to who to try instead.

 Still not finding the answer?

-Start with a diagnostic, or send a note with your situation.
+Start with a review, or send a note with your situation.

 Most questions about fit, timing, or scope answer themselves once we can see the page, the lead path, or the report you're arguing about.
 Pick the path that matches where you are.